 The economic balance sheet at Group level uses the accounting consolidation methodology and Own Funds are presented on a consolidated basis.
 The entities consolidated under UNIQA's economic balance sheet are determined according to the principles as set out within the Solvency II Delegated Regulation.
-The value of the Italian businesses in the economic balance sheet has been included on the basis of the transaction value.
 The Group is treated as one entity and all intra-group transactions are eliminated for the determination of both Own Funds and Economic Capital Requirement.